strategineer/personal-website/content/blog/2025-01-23/index.md

 ### Concise, efficient rules

-I've read a bunch of different [OSR](#glossary) roleplaying rulebooks and out of all of those I chose Shadowdark for this campaign.
+I've read a bunch of different [OSR](#glossary) roleplaying rulebooks but I decided to use the Shadowdark system for this campaign.

 There's a lot to like about Shadowdark but its defining feature is that it's surprisingly **elegant** (considering that it won the [Ennie Award for Best Game in 2024](https://ennie-awards.com/portfolio-item/2024-nominees-and-winners/) this shouldn't come as too much of a surprise).

 The rulebook is a masterpiece of design --- it's one of the best laid out rulebooks I've read.
-The rules are concise, clear and comprehensive enough to allow new and experienced GMs to run Shadowdark games well after reading it.
+The rules are concise, clear and comprehensive enough to allow new and experienced GMs to run fun Shadowdark games right from the start.

 ### A great OSR system for less experienced GMs